 We know from researching the motorcyclist’s name that he left behind a wife of 44 years, and that she is heartbroken by her loss.
 No matter what criminal charges the other driver might face, the widow’s love of her life will never be restored to her.

 In many similar situations, the loss involves not only lifelong love, but also has deep financial implications for those left behind.
 In some cases, the deceased was the breadwinner in the family and provided health insurance and other benefits.
 That income and those benefits have been taken as swiftly and surely as his life.

-For those left behind to try to pick up the pieces of their lives, it can often make sense to speak with a Phoenix attorney experienced in motorcycle accident and wrongful death litigation.
+For those left behind to try to pick up the pieces of their lives, it can often make sense to speak with an experienced Peoria motorcycle accident attorney and wrongful death litigation.
 In many instances, a favorable settlement can be negotiated that can provide welcome financial relief.
 In other instances, litigation is required to force the party responsible for the death to pay full and fair compensation.